cappecaps/JupBook/modelling/physics/pressure_theoretical_model.md

     p0 = 101325  # MSL standard atmospheric pressure in Pa
 ```

-and define a function that returns the temperature at a certain altitude, using equation {eq}`T_fromlapse` for each layer.
+So that we can define a function that calculates the temperature at a given altitude.

 ```{code-cell} ipython
 def ISA_temperature(h):